skylight-hq/skylight.digital/_blog_posts/federal_cio_digital_transformation_principles.md

 image_display: true
 order: 900
 tags: [digital transformation, chris cairns]
 excerpt: The digital revolution presents a unique leadership opportunity for Federal CIOs to reinvent themselves and their agencies.
-Here we present a set of key principles for Federal CIOs to consider following in order to seize this opportunity.
+Here we present a set of key principles for Federal CIOs to consider following in order to seize it.
 authors:
   - Chris Cairns
 date_published: 2017-09-17